Robohuskie2574/Robohuskie2574.github.io/_pages/sinfo.md

 ---
 layout: page
-permalink: /Sinfo/
+permalink: /sinfo/
 title: Sponsor info and Guidelines
 hide: TRUE
 ---
 ##### Sponsor info and Guidelines
-Thanks for being interested in sponsoring us! ponsors can get benefits such as a place on are website or your logo on out t-shirts or robot.
+Thanks for being interested in sponsoring us!
+Sponsors can get benefits such as a place on are website or your logo on out t-shirts or robot.

 #### Guidelines
 PLACEHOLDER